14.2 Robust Portfolio Optimization

 We now evaluate robust portfolios under errors in the mean vector \(\bmu\).
 Recall that robustness for the covariance matrix \(\bSigma\) is not as critical, because the bottleneck in the estimation part is on the mean vector (see Chapter 3 for details).

-Sensitivity of robust portfolios
+Sensitivity of Robust Portfolios

 The extreme sensitivity of a naive mean–variance portfolio was shown in Figure 14.1.
-We now repeat the same numerical experiment with a robust formulation (still \(\lambda=1\)).
+We now repeat the same numerical experiment with a robust formulation (still with \(\lambda=1\)).

 Figure 14.2 shows the sensitivity of a robust portfolio under an ellipsoidal uncertainty set for the mean vector \(\bmu\) over six different realizations of the estimation error.
 Compared to Figure 14.1, it is clearly more stable and less sensitive.
 Many other variations in the robust formulation can be similarly considered with similar results.

-Now that we have empirically observed the improved stability of mean–variance robust designs, we can assess their performance (with a box and ellipsoidal uncertainty sets for the mean vector \(\bmu\)) in comparison with the naive design.
-Backtests are conducted for 50 randomly chosen stocks from the S&P 500 during 2017-2020.
+Now that we have empirically observed the improved stability of mean–variance robust designs, we can assess their performance (with box and ellipsoidal uncertainty sets for the mean vector \(\bmu\)) in comparison with the naive design.
+Backtests are conducted for 50 randomly chosen stocks from the S&P 500 during 2017–2020.